Vision & mission

 Market access

 The SBA has two main aims here.
-The first is to achieve bilateral market access improvements in key focus markets (particularly Germany and Italy) without the need for a framework agreement.
+The first is to achieve bilateral market access improvements in key focus markets (particularly Germany) without the need for a framework agreement.
 This will increase legal certainty for banks in Switzerland with regard to cross-border business, allowing this business to grow and thus keeping value added, tax revenues and jobs in Switzerland.
-The SBA is committed to maintaining the existing exemption model with Germany and achieving progress in terms of access to the Italian market.
+The SBA is committed to maintaining the existing exemption model with Germany and achieving progress in terms of access to other national markets.
 The second aim is to promote the institution-specific approach for EU market access in order to counteract the increasing restrictions placed on third countries in the EU marketplace.
-The SBA is working to keep Swiss banks’ market access concerns on the agenda of talks between Switzerland and the EU and to make sure that the EU authorities understand the institution-specific approach to market access.
+The SBA is working to keep Swiss banks’ market access concerns on the agenda in Switzerland’s dialogue with the EU on financial regulation and to make sure that the EU authorities understand the institution-specific approach to market access.

 Digital currencies

 The SBA endeavours to position Switzerland as an innovation leader in digital currencies.
 To this end, it empowers its members to grasp the potential of digital and programmable currencies and position themselves strategically within this ecosystem on the basis of robust decision-making input.
+These efforts should also ensure that their interests are represented effectively in an area where regulatory frameworks are currently very much in a state of flux.
 The aim here is to ensure that the Swiss financial centre – in particular the banks – can implement technological innovations in payments and currencies while preserving the two-tier banking system.
 The SBA therefore intends to see the Swiss deposit token project through to fruition.